IBM-EPBL/IBM-Project-41969-1660646664/README.md

 # IBM-Project-41969-1660646664
   Personal Expense Tracker Application
-  Team ID: PNT2022TMID32076
+  Team ID: PNT2022TMID45814

-  Team Leader: HARISH S
+  Team Leader: KAVIYA B

-  Team Member 1:THULASIVASAN V
+  Team Member 1: PRIYA S

-  Team Member 2: SRI LOGESH KS
+  Team Member 2: THEERTHANA K

-  Team Member 3: ANAND K
+  Team Member 3: PRIYADHARSHINI K

 # Introduction
 When it comes to tracking expenses, you can make your system as simple as collecting receipts and organizing them once a month.